Creating a private image

 Select your starter image

-Select an image from your Minimus subscription to begin.
-There’s no need to select the image line or version.
+Select an image type from your Minimus subscription to begin.

 2